simbadMarino/dCloud/README.md

 **a) Compiling from Android Studio by cloning this repo and performing the following actions:**

-  1. Perform a `yarn install` in the dCloud root folder to install ALL react-native dependencies ( "react": "16.13.1","react-native": "0.63.4" versions were tested and currently working, any other version might have some unknown issues)
+  1. Perform a `yarn install` in the dCloud root folder to install ALL react-native dependencies ( "react": "16.13.1" OR "17.0.2","react-native": "0.63.4" OR "0.67.1" versions were tested and currently working, any other version might have some unknown issues)
   2. Open the android project using Android Studio and select updatedDebug or updatedRelease![image](https://user-images.githubusercontent.com/11146636/137638913-77649e84-cfca-4cd0-aa4a-214ac6114263.png)

   3. Perform a "make project" to verify all dependencies are available and configured.